OpenSWATH/documentation/docs/sqlite.rst

    pyprophet score --in=merged.osw --level=ms2

 The main command will conduct semi-supervised learning and error-rate estimation in a fully automated fashion. ``--help`` will show the full selection of parameters to adjust the process.
 The default parameters are recommended for SCIEX TripleTOF 5600/6600 instrument data, but can be adjusted in other scenarios.

-The parameter ``--level`` can be set to ``ms2``, ``ms1`` or ``transition``.
+When using the IPF extension, the parameter ``--level`` can be set to ``ms2``, ``ms1`` or ``transition``.
 If MS1 or transition-level data should be scored, the command is executed three times, e.g.:

 .. code-block:: bash